A free public lecture, live-streaming as a fully remote online event.

 Dr. Mario Livio is an internationally renowned astrophysicist, a best-selling author, and a popular speaker.
 He is a Fellow of the American Association for the Advancement of Science.
 He has published more than 400 scientific papers on topics ranging from Dark Energy and cosmology to black holes and extrasolar planets.
 Dr Livio is also the author of seven popular science books, including "The Golden Ratio" (an International Bestseller for which he received the "Peano Prize" and the "International Pythagoras Prize”).
 Livio's book "Brilliant Blunders" was a national bestseller in the U.S., and was selected by the Washington Post as one of the "Best Books of the Year.”
 His new book, “Galileo and the Science Deniers,”was published in May 2020 and received rave reviews in The Washington Post, the London Times, and many more.

-For more information on Dr. Livio, please visit his website.
+For more information on Dr. Livio and his books, please visit his website.